sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Attach files into PDF
+Short desc    : Attach files into PDF
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package can be used to attach files to a PDF document.
+Descript     : This package can be used to attach files to a PDF document.
 It
              : is a further development of Scott Pakin's package attachfile
              : for pdfTeX.
 Apart from bug fixes, this package adds support for
              : dvips, some new options, and gets and writes meta information